 Inflatable decorations, happy pumpkins, and friendly ghosts can make your trunk non-threatening for younger guests.
 A Halloween ghost and pumpkin tree is a unique decoration that will liven up your trunk—it can even be used to pass out candy.
 You may also want to add a complimentary Halloween window decoration to make your windows glow.

 02 of 13

 Since churches usually hold trunk or treat events as part of their children's ministry outreach programs, any Bible-related theme is perfect for your trunk's decor.
 A Noah's Ark theme is kid-friendly and is very simple to design.

-Have an adult wear a long white beard to represent Noah and use stuffed animals to represent the animals on the ark.
-Use cardboard to make a mini ark around the back of your trunk or use plywood to make a larger ark to sit on the ground behind your vehicle.
-See a picture of this theme.
+Have an adult wear a long white beard to act as Noah and use stuffed animals to represent the animals on the ark.
+Use cardboard to create the ark structure around the back of your trunk or use plywood to make a larger ark to sit on the ground behind your vehicle.

 03 of 13